gvwilson/thirdbit/src/fiction/iffy/index.md

 The kettle next to Mister Mishra's rolling press had come with him from Bharati, but the teapot beside it had the matte finish of freshly-printed ceramic.
-"Birthday present," Jeep said casually as he measured a spoonful of leaves into it.
+"Abba's birthday present," Jeep said casually as he measured a spoonful of leaves into it.
-"bought it with my first zag."
+"Bought it with my first wage."

 "You got a job?"
 Iffy asked,
 then immediately added,